ALMA Spots Steam Jets In Outer Space Coming From A Protostar

 “This is something no other telescope on Earth can achieve,” she added.

-These heavy water jets are part of the material expelled by the still growing star as it amasses gas from the region’s molecular cloud and stream outward, flowing north to south — in a different direction from other larger and older jets coming from NGC 6334I.
+These heavy water jets are part of the material expelled by the still growing star as it amasses gas from the region’s molecular cloud and streams outward, flowing north to south — in a different direction from other larger and older jets coming from NGC 6334I.

 Follow-up observations with the National Science Foundation’s Very Large Array uncovered that these HDO emissions also trigger low-frequency water masers — naturally occurring microwave versions of lasers, explains NRAO.